-Hazelcast is an open source in-memory data grid.
-It offers distributed implementation of interfaces from Java such as Map, Queue, ExecutorService, Lock and many more.
-It is designed to be very lightweight and easy to use.
 Hazelcast is highly scalable and available.
-Distributed applications can use Hazelcast for distributed caching, synchronization, clustering, processing, pub/sub messaging and etc. Hazelcast is implemented in Java and has clients for Java, C/C++, .NET as well as REST.
+Distributed applications can use Hazelcast for distributed caching, synchronization, clustering, processing, pub/sub messaging, etc. Hazelcast is implemented in Java and has clients for Java, C/C++, .NET as well as REST.
 Hazelcast can also speak memcache protocol.
+It also plugs in to Hibernate and can easily be used with any existing database system.